AstroJosePC/TESSDataExploration/README.md

 The code here showcases three aperture selection methods, their impacts on our cluster targets, and a period detection method for the TESS data.
 Documentation is extensive.
 This README will have an overview of the script description and usage, and the notebook's purpose.
 There is a lot of in-script documentaiton as well.
 You can learn more about the project in the report written by me.
 You can view it HERE (WORK IN PROGRESS).

+There is missing product files, PDFs, and images.
+These files are stored in my own private cloud service.
+These files include the original TESS cutouts, periodogram FITS, and master table.
+I shared these product files with my advisor, [Stephanie T. Douglas](https://stephanietdouglas.science/).

 Copyright 2019-2020 Jose Perez Chavez.
 Use at your own risk.
 This is free software made available under the MIT License.
 For details see the LICENSE file.